Frazz by Jef Mallett for September 18, 2023

 7. Missing large

-Uncle Bob 12 months ago
+Uncle Bob about 1 year ago

 We had a real good public library full of nonfiction a couple blocks away from our house.
 They let me take out ten books at a time.
 My homework suffered…